indrekots/indrekots.github.io/_posts/articles/2013-12-24-getting-started-with-mockito.md

 assertEquals("Mario", captor.getValue().getApplicantName());
 {% endhighlight %}

 New ArgumentCaptor is created and its `capture()` method is called inside of verification.
 Later it is possible to retrieve the value that was passed to the `push()` method.

-##Mock void methods
+For a full example, checkout [this Github project](https://github.com/indrekots/mockito-examples "mockito-examples Github project").

+##Summary
+Mockito is much larger than this relatively short blog post.
+Make sure to check out [Mockito's website](http://mockito.org "Mockito's website") for more information and documentation.